MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extensible-enums.md

 # Extensible Enums
 An enumeration type, also known as an enum in programming, is a keyword used to declare a type that consists of a set of named constants.
 The list of named constants is called the enumeration list.
 Enums can be used as table fields, local and global variables, and parameters.

 To declare an `enum` in AL you must specify an ID and a name.
 The enumeration list consists of values and each of the values are declared with an ID and a value.
 The value ID is the ordinal value on the enumeration list and must be unique.
-The following example shows an enum, which can be extended, and has the four values; **None**, **Bronze**, **Silver**, and **Gold**.
+The following example shows the declaration of an enum, which can be extended, and has the four values; **None**, **Bronze**, **Silver**, and **Gold**.

 ```
 enum 50121 Loyalty